celisej567/Fake-CSM-Mapbase/README.md

 -Fixed Angle problems.

--You dont need to copy Pitch to Angles in light_env
+-You dont need to copy Pitch to Angles in light_env.

 -Added light_env changes to csm.fgd.